tfindelkind-redis/FinagentiX/IMPLEMENTATION_AUDIT.md

 **FinagentiX is ~90% complete** relative to its documented architecture:

 - ✅ All 5 Redis AI Vision components implemented
-- ✅ 7 of 8 agents implemented
+- ✅ All 7 agents implemented
 - ✅ All 4 orchestration workflows implemented
 - ✅ All 5 agent plugins implemented
 - ✅ FastAPI application complete with 15+ endpoints
 - ✅ Embedding pipeline script enhanced with CLI
-- ⚠️ Embedding execution blocked by Redis config
+- ⚠️ Embedding execution partially complete (326 SEC, 120 news)
-- ❌ Report Generation Agent missing
 - ❌ Quantization/Alerts system missing

-**Next Step:** Fix Redis connectivity in `.env` to unblock embedding pipeline and enable end-to-end testing.
+**Next Step:** Complete embedding generation for all 28 tickers and fix failing tests.